CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

    >**Note**: If in case GitHub Copilot extension is not installed, click on Install.

 1. Click on **Next** from the bottom right to continue with the next exercies.

+### Summary

+In this exercise, you have created development container and added copilot to the list of extensions.